ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 Please note that using [descriptor adapters](#descriptor-adapter), the signatures of the callbacks will become adapted to use the real proto message type (e.g. `*vpp_l3.Route`) as opposed to the bare `proto.Message` interface, avoiding all the boiler-plate type casting.
-Note also that optional fields can be left uninitialized (zero values).

 **Note**: `KeySelector`, `ValueTypeName`, `KeyLabel` & `NBKeyPrefix` will all be replaced in a future release with a single reference to the value